Blibbo/Studio/CS-Theory/Turing Machine.md

 ## History

-Proposed by Alan Turing in
+Proposed by Alan Turing in [status::unfinished]